Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/TROUBLESHOOTING.md

 ### SSL handshake failures

-This error can occur when the proxy is not configured properly.
-Ask the customer to test their connection to Event Hubs without using a proxy.
+This error can occur when an intercepting proxy is in use when a proxy is not configured properly.
+We recommend testing in your hosting environment with the proxy disabled to verify.

 ### Socket exhaustion errors

-Customers should keep an instance of their Event Hub client as long as possible because by default, the creation of a each client results in creating an AMQP connection which uses a socket.
-Additionally, clients inherit from `java.io.Closeable`, so they should be calling `close()` when they are finished.
+Applications should prefer treating the Event Hubs clients as a singleton, creating and using a single instance through the lifetime of their application.
+This is important as each client type manages its own connection; creating a client results in a new AMQP connection, which uses a socket.
+Additionally, it is important to be aware that clients inherit from `java.io.Closeable`, so your application has responsibility for explicitly calling `close()` when it is finished using a client.

-To use the same AMQP connection when creating multiple clients, customers can use the `EventHubClientBuilder.shareConnection()` flag, hold a reference to that `EventHubClientBuilder`, and create new clients from that same builder instance.
+To use the same AMQP connection when creating multiple clients, you can use the `EventHubClientBuilder.shareConnection()` flag, hold a reference to that `EventHubClientBuilder`, and create new clients from that same builder instance.

 ### Connect using an IoT connection string

-This is not a supported scenario in our current library.
-The sample describes how to acquire an IoT connection string which can then be used to instantiate the Event Hub clients: [IoTConnectionString.java][IoTConnectionString]
+Because translating a connection string requires querying the IoT Hub service, the Event Hubs client library cannot use it directly.
+The [IoTConnectionString.java][IoTConnectionString] sample describes how to query IoT Hub for translation of an IoT connection string into one that can be used with Event Hubs.

 Further reading:
 * https://docs.microsoft.com/azure/iot-hub/iot-hub-dev-guide-sas#security-tokens